Johnson & Johnson Will Pay $100M in Baby Powder Lawsuits

 This settlement, according to Bloomberg, resolves most all of Lanier’s remaining cases against J&J.

-Despite this latest settlement, Johnson & Johnson continues to insist its product are safe to use and the contamination found was an isolated case.
+Despite this latest settlement, Johnson & Johnson continues to insist its products are safe to use and the contamination found was an isolated case.

 “Scientific evidence by medical experts around the world shows that our talc is safe and does not cause cancer,” Kim Montagnino, Global Corporate Media Relations director for J&J, said in an email.
 “However, in certain circumstances, we do choose to settle lawsuits, which is done without an admission of liability and in no way changes our position regarding the safety of our products.
 Our talc is safe, does not contain asbestos and does not cause cancer.”